-Giving an example to illustrate this point, the cardinal brought to mind John XXIII’s first Christmas as Pope in 1958, explaining that a few days before he spoke with his secretary, Msgr.
-Loris Capovilla, who was recently ordained a cardinal by Pope Francis at the age of 98.
+Giving an example to illustrate this point, the cardinal brought to mind a conversation that John XXIII had with his secretary, Msgr.
+Loris Capovilla, a few days before his first Christmas as Pope in 1958.

 During the conversation, the cardinal continued, the Pope told Msgr.
 Capovilla “Listen, Fr.
 Loris, my mother taught me that for the holidays we must not only go to Mass, but we must also do works of mercy.”

 When the secretary asked what he wanted to do, John XXIII replied that “The day of Christmas I will go to the children in Bambino Gesu hospital.
 And December 26, I'm going to visit the prisoners of the Regina Coeli prison.”

 Noting that it was the first time a Pope had traveled to the hospital, Cardinal Comastri explained that there was “great excitement” and that when he arrived, “the children all jumped from their beds to go and meet the Pope and the Pope greeted them all good-naturedly as Jesus with the children.”

 However, seeing that there was one child who remained in his bed, the cardinal revealed that the Pope “was the one to approach the child,” who, when he sensed someone close, stretched out and touched the pontiff, asking, “Are you the Pope?”